bennykurz/hook/doc/index.rst

 Welcome to n86io/hook's documentation!
 ======================================

-Integrate on simple way hooks into your php-code.
+A simple way of integrating hooks into your php-code.

 Install
 =======

-For using this packages, please read `composer documentation
+In order to use these packages, please read `composer documentation
-<https://getcomposer.org/doc>`_ how to use composer and packages for it.
+<https://getcomposer.org/doc>`_ on how to use composer and packages for it.

 Package name for this hook package is ``n86io/hook``.

 Example
 =======

-Create first a `callable <http://php.net/manual/language.types.callable.php>`_ like this or similar::
+First, create a `callable <http://php.net/manual/language.types.callable.php>`_ like this or similar::

   $callable = function (string $param1, int $param2) {